 Research play-brakes and “safe havens” before going!
 There is so much to see and do, but sometimes with a little one it’s good to know where you can go and catch a breather – free of charge if you’re child isn’t playing ball

-Dublin CITY BREAK WITH A BABY by The Family Voyage
+7. DUBLIN CITY BREAK WITH A BABY

 We visited Dublin in June with our two children, 4.5yo and almost 2yo, at the beginning of a long holiday in the country.
 Dublin was the natural choice to begin our trip, as it is the only location in Ireland to which we could book a non-stop flight.